Get Yourself Tested (GYT)

 4. When will I get my results?

-For students who choose to be tested for all STIs, their results come back in 2 weeks.
+For students who choose to be tested for all STIs, their results come back in one week.
 For those who choose not to be tested for Syphilis and therefore do not have blood drawn, they will be given the option to test for HIV with an instant 1-minute test which requires a finger-stick.
 These instant 1-minute test results are given to students immediately and in a confidential manner.
-Students can call Marion County Health Department at (317) 221-8312 or access their results online at marionhealth.org and clicking “My MCPHD Health.”
-Helpful Hint: You might consider creating a reminder in your phone for two weeks after testing in order to remind yourself to call or check online for your results.
+Students can call Marion County Health Department, Monday-Friday, 9:00 AM – 5:00 PM, at (317) 221-8300 or access their results online at marionhealth.org and clicking “My MCPHD Health.”
+If calling, state the following: "I am calling to get the results of my recent testing done at Butler University."
+Helpful Hint: You might consider creating a reminder in your phone for one week after testing in order to remind yourself to call or check online for your results.

 5. How often should I get tested?